andrea-mengascini/ccs24-ae-zenodo/README.md

 ## Structure
 The repository is structured as follows:
 - `DiffTracker/`: Contains the source code of the diffing algorithm extension.
+- `Testing_Guide.md`: Contains instructions for testing the extension in controlled environments.
+- `Examples/`: Contains the text examples.

 ## How to use the extension
 The extension is compatible with Chromium-based browsers.